DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Show hidden games**

 You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE, or for multi-disc games where you may only want to show the .m3u playlists and not the individual game files.
 By disabling this option these files will not be processed at all when ES-DE starts up.
 If you enable the option you will see the files, but their name entries will be almost transparent in the gamelist view to visually indicate that they are hidden.
 When changing this setting ES-DE will automatically reload.

+**Launch games on the other screen** _(Android only)_

+If using a dual-screen device then enabling this setting will launch the games on the other screen from where ES-DE is running.
+Note that on some devices you may need to manually tap the primary screen after exiting the game to direct your controller input back to ES-DE.
+This setting has no effect on single-screen devices.

 **Enable custom event scripts**